andremanzanosp/vagrant-cd/README.md

 The intention here is to create a virtual machine using Vagrant, and inside this virtual machine run docker container with the Golang app.
 On your desktop, you should be able to access it from http and https.
+After you edit the source code and save it, it should build and republish the content automaticaly.
+It is not realtime, since it has to compile the app first, but shoudn't take more than a minute.

-Ps: This project is not intend to production environment, since it is not tunned for security.
+IMPORTANT: This project is not intend to production environment, since it is not tunned for security.

 ## Dependencies: